-The misguided premise of this legislation is that regulations are inevitably costly to the economy, while regulatory inaction is not.
+Like some other legislation currently before Congress, this bill appears to assume that regulations are inevitably costly to the economy, while regulatory inaction is not.
 Yet analyses have shown that basic health, safety, and environmental regulations typically bring far greater economic benefits than costs.
 It is clear that basic oversight of the financial sector will also bring large net benefits.
 The financial crisis of 2008 cost the U.S. economy trillions of dollars and millions of jobs, and led to millions of families losing their homes.
 Globally, economists have estimated that the total cost of the financial crisis could exceed \$60 trillion.
 These enormous costs were created by lack of accountability on Wall Street.

-In the face of these obvious and overwhelming costs of regulatory inaction, we cannot afford to hamstring our financial regulatory agencies.
-The needless litigation and delay that will result from enactment of this bill will serve only to halt critical safeguards for our economy and the public.
-According to recent polling data, 77 percent of Americans favor tougher rules and enforcement for big Wall Street banks and the financial services industry.
-This legislation is a backdoor attack on the ability of regulators to institute any new oversight on our largest banks, and it must be rejected.
+In the face of these obvious and overwhelming costs of regulatory inaction, we cannot afford to hamstring our financial regulatory agencies with further bureaucratic requirements.
+According to recent polling data, 73 percent of Americans favor tougher rules and enforcement for big Wall Street banks and the financial services industry.
+As currently written, this legislation would significantly hamper ability of regulators to institute any new oversight on our largest banks, and it should be rejected.